 Do you like learning about the historical roots of foreign countries?
 If so, you might want to visit a historical site during your vacation.

 |Historical Site||--||Tarpum Bay, 6.8 mi.
 North of Central Rock Sound||Eleuthera|

-Even though most travelers come for the beautiful water and coastline, those aren't the only way to enjoy the area's natural wonders.
+Although most visitors to the area have heard about the beautiful coastline, those aren't the only way to enjoy the area's natural wonders.
 The one example is.
-It is found in southern Rock Sound.
+It is situated in southern Rock Sound.

 |Lake||0.9 mi.
 South of Central Rock Sound|